linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 This solution integrates SSH login approval with MySQL, using Pushbullet for notifications, and includes explicit handling of the MySQL port number for each script.
 .
 🫥😘🫥🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹😊🫥😊🫥😊☺️😊🫥😊☺️😊☺️😊☺️😊☺️😊☺️☺️😊☺️😊☺️😊☺️😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥🫥😊😊🫥😊🫥🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊
-..
+...

-Here’s the updated guide with a prompt for Twilio Call OTP setup before proceeding to shell access:
+Here's the updated code with Duo Security PAM integration and Twilio-based OTP, ensuring SSH triggers Duo or Twilio options without fallback to password authentication:

 ---

 ### Updated Comprehensive Guide: Implementing Multi-Option 2FA for SSH with Duo Security and Twilio

-This guide includes handling OTP verification via SMS and Voice Call using the Twilio API without requiring a **TwiML Bin URL** for the voice OTP functionality.
-The script ensures OTP delivery and setup prompts function seamlessly.
+This guide ensures a seamless OTP-based 2FA setup, avoiding the **"keyboard-interactive authentication prompts from server | password"** prompt.

 ---